wearearima/big-data-platform/deployment/README.md

 Now Minio is deployed in the namespace `minio`.
 Kubernetes internal apps can access it through `minio.minio:80`, with the admin user *minio123* and password *minio123*.

-It can be accessed through the command line via Minio [mc](https://docs.min.io/docs/minio-client-complete-guide.html), and also via the [aws cli](https://docs.min.io/docs/aws-cli-with-minio.html).
+We can interact with it through the command line via Minio [mc](https://docs.min.io/docs/minio-client-complete-guide.html), and also via the [aws cli](https://docs.min.io/docs/aws-cli-with-minio.html).

-Externally, all minio tenants can be delted and managed from the Minio operator.
+Externally, all minio tenants can be deleted and managed from the Minio operator.
 Alternatively,  we can easily access the Minio tenant console directly by port-forwarding one of minio's pods:

 ```
 kubectl port-forward -n minio minio-pool-0-0 9090:9090